 #5 Sending the wrong coin to the wrong wallet

 This is a real face-palmer.
 And, you can actually lose a lot of money if you mess this up.
 Sending the wrong currency to the wrong exchange address can be irreversible sometimes and the coin is lost and gone forever.
 You can avoid this unfortunate situation pretty easily.
 All it requires a little bit of self-control.
 Easier said than done when you see signs of a big green candle forming and you want to buy in ASAP, but a few deep breaths can really save the day when you’re moving digital assets around.
 Double check everything.
 Are you sure this is the deposit address, not the withdrawal address?
 Are you sure this is the right currency?
 Did you accidentally click BCH instead of BTC?
 All set?
 Are you sure you copied and pasted the entire line?
 Into the right spot?
 Ok, good job.
 Now check again.

 #6 Not being a part of the crypto community

 Crypto is incredibly fast-paced, and it can be pretty hard to keep up with the constant influx of new awesome projects, exchange-related dramas, rumors, news, scandals and developments.
 Finding a good online community, like the CoinMetro Telegram channel for example, is a great way to stay informed, meet like-minded people, and expand your understanding of the revolutionary technologies surrounding this space.

 #7 Listening to people on the Internet

 Ok, so I know we just said how important it is to find a community.
-That still stands, but, it is also important to be discerning and do your own research when it comes to actually investing your money in projects.
+That still stands, but, it is also important to be discerning and do your own research when it comes to actually invest your money in projects.
 While there are lots of amazing resources online and awesome crypto communities, there are also a lot of paid influencers and shills.
-It is always a good idea to form your own opinions and learn as much as possible about the projects you’re interested in before making decisions about investing.
+It is always a good idea to form your own opinions and learns as much as possible about the projects you’re interested in before making decisions about investing.